RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C/01-Class-Content/10-OOP/02-Homework/README.md

   * `manager.html`

+// 1 function to ask the initial question of who you are creating
+// 1 function for each of the object types to create (3 all together)
+// after the questions of the current object are done, you call the initial question function

 * You will want to make your methods as pure as possible.
 This means try to make your methods simple so that they are easier to test.

 * The different employee types should all inherit some methods and properties from a base class of `Employee`.